 Understanding PM 2.5 Emissions

 PM 2.5 is fine particulate matter with a diameter of just 2.5 microns, which is approximately 30 times smaller than the width of a human hair.
-These microscopic particles or droplets present in the air can be damaging to health when inhaled in sufficient quantity.
-The World Health Organisation (WHO) has set a safe daily average limit of 15 µg/m3 for PM 2.5 in the environment (1).
-As a point of reference, the air in Central London averages between 18-25 µg/m3.
+These microscopic particles or droplets present in the air can be damaging to health when inhaled in sufficient quantity and come from a wide range of natural and human-made sources.

 When you consider that a candle, cleaning spray or even making toast can produce levels of PM 2.5 in the home far in excess of a wood stove, it does put things in perspective.
-Whilst it’s clearly impossible to remove PM 2.5 completely from our lives there are ways to minimise your wood-burning stove’s contribution both inside and outside the home.
+However, whilst it’s impossible to remove PM 2.5 completely from our lives, there are ways to minimise your wood-burning stove’s contribution both inside and outside the home.

 Choosing the right Wood-Burning Stove